 This simple and easy Thanksgiving Charcuterie Snack Board has some fun ideas and is perfect for gathering during Thanksgiving!
 Great as an appetizer/ lunch before the big meal, or for a gathering near the holiday.
-This particular board could also work as a Fall Charcuterie Board with it's beautiful fall elements.
+This particular platter could also work as a Fall Charcuterie Board with it's beautiful fall elements.

 This was inspired by my Halloween Charcuterie Board on this site, and pairs well with this Best Manicotti Recipe for a fall gathering.
 Check out our Dessert Charcuterie Board and Breakfast Charcuterie Board!
 We've even added it to our Christmas Lunch Ideas.

 - we like salamis, and prosciutto, and don't forget the turkey!

 - bleu cheese, smoked gouda, brie, flavored goat cheeses